ViniciusValdivia/Magica-Calendario/README.md

 And in the third code the idea is to use the transformation of decimal numbers to binary and vice versa.

+IMPORTANT: This project was made in portuguese (BR).

 # Conclusion
 Carrying out the project so far is rewarding and even stimulating to improve and deepen this study.